cmu-sei/juneberry/docs/overview.md

     *workspace-directories* - e.g. juneberry-example-workspace
 ```

-While this structure it is preferred but not required.
-Sometimes, for larger deployments it is important
+This structure is preferred but not required.
+Sometimes, for larger deployments, it is important
 to store files in paths that could be different storage devices.
 Later, we'll discuss how to create your own.

 # Workspaces (Required)